Tips for Painting Water and Reflections

 • This means you see more of the undersides of reflected objects and may even see reflected objects that you cannot see at all when you look directly at the objects.

-Lastly, many painters have difficulties when they try to paint very bright highlights such as reflections of the sunset on water.
+Lastly, many painters have difficulties when they try to paint very bright highlights such as reflections of the sunset on the water.
 Using pure white paint and expecting the painting to look realistic is a common mistake.
 Observation and practice will help you paint what you see and not what you know.

-Observing any one of these principles will greatly improve your painting of reflections in water.
-These tips can be used for oil, acrylic, watercolor and all other painting mediums.
+Also, learning how to use complementary colors and warm against cool colors will dramatically improve the glow of your paintings.
+Observing any one of these principles will greatly improve your painting of reflections in the water.
+These tips can be used for oil, acrylic, watercolor, and all other painting mediums.

-Lean more about ‘color’ and “value and tone’ because this will help your paintings become more believable:
+Learn more about ‘color’ and “value and tone’ because this will help your paintings become more believable:

 The Importance of Value & Tone in Painting